Donfuer/donsitedev/README.md

 # donsitedev
 Donfuer site to catch bugs and show off to people

+# log3
+rewriting the site a third time lol redesigning the layout and stuff so that it is better designed.
+Much to come, this is a tiny incremental update

 # log2
 tried to fix some bugs, made some things worse, some things better
 - Index.html is aggravating, I will make a new layout for it since it was also not too well designed anyways.